-Y.E Moon et al [35] prepared PANI coated with GO, $\gamma$ -Fe2O3 and BaTiO3 nanocomposite for improving their electromagnetic properties.
+Y.E Moon et al. [35] prepared PANI coated with GO, γ -Fe2O3 and BaTiO3 nanocomposite for improving their electromagnetic properties.
 The inclusion of NPs inside the PANI made a balance between the electric and magnetic dipoles which leads to the improvement of the EMI SE and thermal transport of the nanocomposite.
-They observed an EMI SE of the individual nanocomposite and found that PANI/GO/BaTiO3/ $\gamma$ -Fe2O3 exhibit the highest SE-33 dB over 800-3000 MHz frequency spectrum.
-Y. Liu et al [109] worked with the absorbing effectiveness of the different synthesized nanocomposite such as MWCNT/ Epoxy, nano-Fe3O4/MWNCT/Epoxy and Fe/MWCNT/Fe.
-The absorbing properties of the nanocomposite is dependent on the mass fraction of the MWCNT which showed a great dependence on the frequency but the incorporation of the magnetic filler not respond the same way as MWCT.
-The nanocomposite MWCNT/ Epoxy with 10 % of MWCNT showed an EMI SE of 56.92 dB with a bandwidth of 34.266 GHz.
+They observed an EMI SE of the individual nanocomposite and found that PANI / GO / BaTiO $3$ / γ -Fe $2$ O $3$ exhibit the highest SE of ~ 33 dB over 800-3000 MHz frequency spectrum.
+Y. Liu et al. [109] worked with the absorbing effectiveness of the different synthesized nanocomposite such as MWCNT / Epoxy, nano-Fe $3$ O $4$ / MWNCT / Epoxy and Fe / MWCNT / Fe.
+The absorbing properties of the nanocomposite is dependent on the mass fraction of the MWCNT which showed a great dependence on the frequency but the incorporation of the magnetic filler is not responding the same way as MWCT.
+The nanocomposite MWCNT / Epoxy with 10 % of MWCNT showed an EMI SE of 56.92 dB with a bandwidth of 34.266 GHz.
 They also arranged the individual nanocomposite into layered architecture and observed the excellent absorbing properties shown by all.
 They investigate the layered structure over the testing frequency of 3.22 - 40 GHz with more than 90 % of band width and absorption of 20 dB.

-Y. Wang et al [110] prepared a nanocomposite of hard and soft ferrite $BaFe{12}O{19}/Ni{0.8}Zn{0.2}Fe_2O_4$ with polymer matrix of PANI/PPY.
+Y. Wang et al. [110] prepared a nanocomposite of hard and soft ferrite $BaFe{12}O{19}$ / $Ni{0.8}Zn{0.2}Fe_2O_4$ with polymer matrix of PANI / PPY.
 They prepared the nanocomposite through insitu polymerization of the individual components.
 They observed their electrical and magnetic properties and came to the conclusion that the insertion of the ferrite into the polymer matrix drops its electrical property and rise its magnetic property and vice versa.
 They recorded the EMI SE of the nanocomposite of thickness 3.0mm about -19.7dB (-12.5) dB at 7.3GHz (10.7) GHz.
 The inclusion of the polymer matrix improves the absorption of the nanocomposite by dielectric loss mechanism.
+Table 11 summarised the findings.

-Polymer magnetic or dielectric filler wt. % or mass ratio EMI SE (dB) Frequency (GHz)/ MHz Ref PANI BaTiO 3 2 wt.% -71 (12.4 - 18) GHz [107] PANI/HA TiO 2 /CNT 10/20 wt.% -21.7 6 GHz [108] PANI GO/ BaTiO 3 / γ- Fe 2 O 3 3/3/3 wt.% 33 800-3000 MHz [35] Ероху Fe 3 O 4 /MWCNT 10 wt.% 56.92 (3.22-40) GHz [109] PANI/PPY BaFe 12 O 19 / Ni 0.8 Zn 0.2 Fe 2 O 4 5:1 -19.7 12.5 GHz [110]
+Polymer magnetic or dielectric filler wt. % or mass ratio EMI SE (dB) Frequency (GHz)/ MHz Ref PANI BaTiO 3 2 wt.% -71 (12.4 - 18) GHz [107] PANI/HA TiO 2 /CNT 10/20 wt.% -21.7 6 GHz [108] PANI GO/ BaTiO 3 / γ- Fe 2 O 3 3/3/3 wt.% 33 800-3000 MHz [35] Epoxy Fe 3 O 4 /MWCNT 10 wt.% 56.92 (3.22-40) GHz [109] PANI/PPY BaFe 12 O 19 / Ni {0.8} Zn {0.2} Fe 2 O 4 5:1 -19.7 12.5 GHz [110]

-"Table 10" Magnetic/dielectric nanofiller with different polymer
+Table 11.
+Magnetic / dielectric nanofiller with different polymer

-1.6 Summary and future perspectives
+1.6 Summary and Future Perspectives

-In the recent time, RAMs and EMI shielding materials are used to attenuate the MW absorption in the civil, military aircrafts and control EM radiation pollution.
-In this review article we have critically studied the different EMI/ MW shielding materials synthesized by different techniques for high performance shielding and absorption.
-We studied here different architectures such as metallic, composites, polymer-based nanocomposites that are incorporated with metal, metal-oxides, metallic NPs, carboneous filler like CB, CF, CNF, CNTs, graphene, graphene oxide, magnetic and dielectric fillers like spinel and hexa-ferrites and barium tin oxides etc. as EMI shield and for MW absorption.
+In the recent time, RAMs and EMI shielding materials are used to attenuate the MW absorption in the civil and military aircrafts and control EM radiation pollution.
+In this review article, we have critically studied the different EMI / MW shielding materials synthesized by different techniques for high performance shielding and absorption.
+Here, we studied different architectures such as metallic, composites, polymer-based nanocomposites that are incorporated with metal, metal-oxides, metallic NPs, carboneous filler like CB, CF, CNF, CNTs, graphene, graphene oxide, magnetic and dielectric fillers like spinel and hexa-ferrites and barium tin oxides as EMI shield and for MW absorption.